biestro/biestro.github.io/content/posts/boundary-wall/docs/lattice.md

 # ...
 ```

 One then can proceed to plot such circles.
-The details can be found in
+The details can be found in the documentation

 ![alt text](../src/assets/photonic_diagram.svg)